Faramarz-bagherzadeh/Ductility_Index_Prediction/README.md

-# Ductility_Index_Prediction
+# Ductility Index Prediction
-Ductility index prediction with Chained machine learning models
+Ductility index prediction is a multi-output regression problem that could be solved via Chained machine learning models